MileHacker Logo

 Summer Monsoon

 Summer months (June-August) bring the East Asian monsoon, resulting in significant rainfall and high humidity.
-Plan for rain with appropriate gear.
+Plan for rain having proper gear.
 Summers can also be very hot, with high UV index, necessitating Sun protection.

 Winter Cold

-Winters can be very cold, with freezing temperatures, necessitating warm clothing.
-Monitor weather forecasts close to your travel dates for optimal packing.
+Winters can be very cold, with freezing temperatures, necessitating clothing for the cold.
+Monitor weather forecasts close to your travel times for optimal packing.

 Ideal Activity Timing